-Description of Data: A majority of the college graduates in 2019 are generally satisfied with the quality of education imparted by the college.
-An awesome number of all graduates, i.e., 19 out of 46, have marked four stars to show their satisfaction at the quality of education provided by the college.
-The second-largest numbers of graduates, i.e. 13, have marked five stars to such quality.
-Only some graduates, i.e., 6, have marked three and 3 graduates have marked one star to the educational quality at the college.
+Description of Data: A majority of the college graduates in 2021 are generally satisfied with the quality of education imparted by the college.
+An overwhelming number of all graduates, i.e., 31 out of 60, have marked four stars to show their satisfaction at the quality of education provided by the college.
+The second-largest numbers of graduates, i.e. 22, have marked five stars to such quality.
+The third-largest number of graduates, i.e., 8, marked three stars to the educational quality at the college.
 Thus, the graduates seem to have remarkable satisfaction level at the quality of education at the college (see Figure 8).